PrintM3D/Quad-Fusion-Docs/supported-printers/prusa-i3-mk2s.md

 This guide will go through the process of hooking up your QuadFusion to Prusa's i3 MK2S printer.

 {% hint style="warning" %}
-The QuadFusion and the company M3D have no affiliation with the Prusa i3 MK2S or its company.
+There is no affiliation between M3D/The QuadFusion and Prusa/The i3 MK2S
 {% endhint %}

 ## Mechanically